digitalsamba/embedded-sdk/README.md

 import DigitalSambaEmbedded from '@digitalsamba/embedded-sdk'
 ```

-This package is written in TypeScript, so type defintitions are also available:
+This package is written in TypeScript, so type definitions are also available:

 ```ts
 import { SendMessageType, ReceiveMessageType, /* ...etc */} from '@digitalsamba/embedded-sdk'